 Be aware of your surroundings and any neighborhoods or areas known to be unsafe.

-If renting a vehicle abroad, review insurance and drivers license requirements for each country and purchase insurance when you rent the vehicle.
+Although strongly discouraged, due to significant safety and security risks, if renting a vehicle abroad, review insurance and drivers license requirements for each country and purchase insurance when you rent the vehicle.
 MIT’s auto insurance does not cover you while abroad.